 Not everyone’s going to agree it’s the best but you’re not going to ignore a message like that and you know you’re not dealing with a timid brand.
-The ultimate goal was always to make each sandwich the best ever and keep innovating to push it further so no need to be shy about it.
+The ultimate restaurant goal was always to make each sandwich the best it could be and keep innovating to push it further so no need to be shy about it.

 We wanted people to be besides themselves with excitement for the launch and for it to really feel like an event.
 With no visible offers and no budget for huge parties on launch week.